Ksschkw/Ksschkw/README.md

 # 👋 Hi there!
-I'm Kosisochukwu - an AI/ML enthusiast and web tinkerer from Nigeria 🇳🇬
+I'm Kosisochukwu - an AI/ML enthusiast and web tinkerer from Earth

 ### 🔧 Tech Playground
 - **Languages:** Python (my love 💻), HTML/CSS, JavaScript (with AI copilot 🤖)